yoavweiss/Sizer-Soze/README.md

 * [python-magic](https://github.com/ahupp/python-magic)

 ## How to install

-If you're on Ubuntu/Debian, run `ubuntu_install.sh`.
+* Ubuntu/Debian run `ubuntu_install.sh`.
+* OSX run `osx_install.sh`.
-If you're on OSX/Other-linux, install the dependencies projects and you should be good to go.
+* Other-linux install the dependencies projects and you should be good to go.
-If you're on Windows, Install Ubuntu :P
+* If you're on Windows, Install Ubuntu :P

 ## How it works